eradiate/eradiate/docs/rst/user_guide/onedim_experiment.rst

 In addition, this angular distribution can be associated a spectrum.
-A variety of pre-defined Solar irradiance spectra are defined (see :mod:`~eradiate.data.solar_irradiance_spectra` for a complete list of shipped irradiance spectrum datasets).
+A variety of pre-defined Solar irradiance spectra are defined (see :ref:`sec-user_guide-data-solar_irradiance_spectrum_data_sets` for a complete list of shipped irradiance spectrum datasets).

 Measure [``measure``]
 ^^^^^^^^^^^^^^^^^^^^^

-This application currently supports the computation of radiative quantities at the top of the atmosphere.
+This experiment currently supports the computation of radiative quantities at the top of the atmosphere.

 Distant radiancemeter [:class:`.MultiDistantMeasure`, ``distant``]